Joshfyn/mytechbase/README.md

 # mytechbase

 Introduction to Git
-In tis class we will learn how to use git
+In this class we will learn how to use git

 Types of Hosting Service